How Government Frustrates SMEs in Nigeria

 This of course will not go down well for every foreign investor.

-How Government Frustrates SMEs and Local Manufactures in General
+How Government Frustrates SMEs and Local Manufacturers in General

 First, registering a new business in Nigeria is somewhat frustrating.
 New business owners are made to go through very rigorous processes and delay of their documents for unnecessary reasons.